 All inspection request are to be booked through the Inspections Administration and this is done either by telephone (0800 222 056) or by submitting the booking inspection form.

-A pre-construction meeting is required on-site including information and personnel that are required to be available on-site, with access provided for all inspection officers, and covering the process of booking an inspection.
+A pre-construction start meeting may be required on-site including information and personnel that are required to be available on-site, with access provided for all inspection officers, and covering the process of booking an inspection.